I’ll admit I was scared of this recipe when my cousin, Tami, first sent it to me nearly a year ago.

 Ingredients

-- 1/2 cup butter, softened
+- ½ cup (113 g) butter, softened

-- 1/4 cup packed brown sugar
+- ¼ cup (53 g) packed brown sugar

-- 1 egg
+- 1 large egg

-- 1 1/4 cups all purpose flour
+- 1 ¼ cups (178 g) all purpose flour

-- 4 8-oz. packages cream cheese, softened
+- 4 packages (8-ounces each) (908 g) cream cheese, softened

-- 1 1/4 cups granulated sugar
+- 1 ¼ cups (265 g) granulated sugar

-- 1/4 cup all purpose flour
+- ¼ cup (36 g) all purpose flour

-- 3 eggs
+- 3 large eggs

 - 1 tablespoon vanilla

-- 1/2 cup sour cream (reduced fat worked great)
+- ½ cup (113 g) sour cream, reduced fat worked great

 - 1 teaspoon finely shredded lemon peel

-- 3/4 cup pomegranate seeds
+- ¾ cup pomegranate seeds

-- 1 1/2 cups sour cream (again, reduced fat worked great)
+- 1 ½ cups (340 g) sour cream, again, reduced fat worked great

-- 1/4 cup sugar
+- ¼ cup (53 g) sugar

 - 1 teaspoon vanilla

-- 1-16-ounce bottle pomegranate juice (usually found in the refrigerated section of juices)
+- 1 (16-ounce) bottle pomegranate juice, usually found in the refrigerated section of juices

-- 1/4 cup brown sugar
+- ¼ cup (53 g) brown sugar

-- 1 1/2 tablespoons cornstarch
+- 1 ½ tablespoons cornstarch

-- 1/2 cup pomegranate seeds (tutorial on de-seeding here)
+- ½ cup pomegranate seeds

 - For the crust: preheat oven to 350 degrees.
 In a mixing bowl beat butter on medium high speed for 30 seconds.
 Add brown sugar.
 Beat until combined.
 Add egg; beat well.
 Beat in flour until combined.
 Divide dough in half.
 Cover one portion and set it aside.

 - Remove the sides from a 10-inch springform pan and set aside.
 Spread first portion of dough on just the bottom of ungreased springform pan base, spreading dough to edges.
 Place on baking sheet.
 Bake for 10 minutes.
 Cool completely.
 When cool, attach sides of pan.
-Press chilled dough onto the sides of the sprinform pan to a height of 1-3/4 inches, using a thin metal spatula, like an offset spatula, to spread dough.
+Press chilled dough onto the sides of the springform pan to a height of 1-3/4 inches, using a thin metal spatula, like an offset spatula, to spread dough.

 - For the filling: reduce oven temperature to 325 degrees.
 In an extra-large mixing bowl beat cream cheese and sugar until fluffy.
 Beat in the flour on low speed until smooth.
 Add eggs and vanilla all at once, beating on low speed just until combined.
 Mix in sour cream and lemon peel.
 Then, using a wooden spoon or a spatula, gently fold in pomegranate seeds (if you use the electric mixer for this part, the seeds will burst and stain the filling with the juice – and it won’t look as pretty).